“The airport is

 In our search for

-sights, we travel on to a few handicraft shops.
+sights, we travel to a few handicraft shops.
 The prices are

 undeniably very reasonable.
 Leather slippers, women’s dresses of